 I added some of my favorites to the list from Kim & Chris including what we plant in our own garden.
 Make sure to pay attention to the timing of the last frost where you live.
 Sometimes here in New England we get a freeze in mid May so we always wait a little later to put plants in the ground (usually right around Memorial Day weekend to play it safe).
-The only thing on our agenda this holiday weekend is being outside in the garden!
 Check out my favorite gardening tools and accessories here and my guide to composting at home.

 A few tips from Kim and Chris: